spences10/scottspence.com/posts/2023/02/21/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 ## Page analytics

-So, I'll make an endpoint to hit the Fathom API, I'll do that by creating a `+server.js` endpoint to call out to, in my implementation I called it `analytics.json` and it's located in the `src/routes` folder.
+Ok, so in this section things will get a bit more intense!
+Why?
+Because there's a lot of parameters that need passing to the Fathom API to get the `aggregations` for the page analytics.

+So, let's take this a step at a time.

+As before, I'll make an endpoint this time for `analytics.json` and create a `+server.js` file for the API call.

 ```bash
 # create the folder